kevin-neves/golang-restApi-with-docker/README.md

 ### The Dockerfile

-Following best practices, I've created the server's Dockerfile to be ran in two steps:
+Following best practices, I've created the server's Dockerfile to be run in two steps:

 1. Create an image, copying the project's files and building the server application
 2. Create a fresh Alpine Linux image and copying the built project into it.